Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Access Patterns: Random vs. Deterministic

 \subsection{Deterministic patterns}

-Another approach to the contention-based access over a shared pool of resources is the one in which UEs have fixed, pre-assigned access patterns.
-Such a solution is less flexible, as it requires coordination with the BS, who is responsible for assigning them, however it has the potential to greatly improve the overall reliability of the system.
+Another approach for contention-based access over a shared pool of resources is the one in which UEs have fixed, pre-assigned access patterns.
+Such a solution is less flexible, as it requires coordination with the BS, who is responsible for assigning the patterns.
+It has, however, potential to greatly improve the overall reliability of the system.
 Typically, a pattern would be assigned when the device registers with the BS for the first time or wakes up and re-synchronizes after being in power-efficient mode.
-They can be also periodically updated.
-This is the case, for example, when the user population size changes and the resource pool needs to be adjusted; however such updates will occur relatively infrequently compared to the duration of the frame.
+The patterns can be also periodically updated.
+This may happen, for example, when the user population size changes and the resource pool needs to be adjusted; however such updates will occur relatively infrequently compared to the duration of the frame.

-In this work we choose to focus on the patterns that are given by a specific block design known as Steiner system.
-A Steiner system $S(t,K,M)$ can be considered as a $M$-dimensional constant-weight code, where each codeword has $K$ ones, and for any two codewords $s_i,s_j \in S(t,K,M)$, $s_i \neq s_j$, we have $d(s_i, s_j) \geq 2K -2(t-1)$, where $d(\cdot,\cdot)$ is the Hamming distance.
-In other words, two codewords (transmission patterns) can collide on at most $t-1$ positions.
+In this work we focus on the patterns that are given by a Steiner system block design.
+A Steiner system $S(t,K,M)$ can be considered as a $M$-dimensional constant-weight code, where each codeword has $K$ ones, and for any two distinct codewords $s_i,s_j \in S(t,K,M)$, $s_i \neq s_j$, the Hamming distance $d(s_i, s_j) \geq 2K -2(t-1)$.
+In our case, the codewords represent access patterns of users, and the patterns of two users can collide on at most $t-1$ positions.